AaronNBrock/optimal-dating-strategy/README.md

 > Given N number of penitential mates in one's life, what is the optimal strategy for selecting a mate such that you end up with the best possible partner.

 To make this problem more manageable, I've come up with the following axioms.
-However, I encourage considering the ramifications of what a solution would like given different axioms:
+However, I encourage considering the ramifications of what a solution would look like given different axioms:

-* Every relationship can be summed up to a single value, which we'll call one's “compatibility”.
+* Every relationship can be summed up to a single value, which we'll call one's “compatibility value”.
 * You can only be in one relationship at a time.
 * Once one passes on a relationship, there is no going back.
 * We can estimate how many potential relationships one could have in their life (again, not solving the problem of finding partners here).